Doctors and Hospitals

 - In which hospital(s) is this doctor on staff?
 You may prefer some hospitals over others because of location, medical school affiliation, or other factors.

 - How does the doctor compare with other doctors in the network regarding patient satisfaction ratings?
-How does he/she compare regarding the annual percentage of patients who switch from this doctor to another doctor in the network?
+How does he or she compare regarding the annual percentage of patients who switch from this doctor to another doctor in the network?

 - Is the doctor able to handle any special medical needs that you may have?